Brand Names: Nembutal Sodium

 What is pentobarbital (Nembutal Sodium)?

-Pentobarbital is in a group of drugs called barbiturates (bar-BIT-chur-ates).
+Pentobarbital is a barbiturate (bar-BIT-chur-ate).
 Pentobarbital slows the activity of your brain and nervous system.

-Pentobarbital is used short-term to treat insomnia.
-Pentobarbital is also used as an emergency treatment for seizures, and to cause you to fall asleep for surgery.
+Pentobarbital is used short-term as a sedative to treat insomnia, or to cause you to fall asleep for surgery.
+Pentobarbital is also used as an emergency treatment for seizures.

-Pentobarbital may also be used for other purposes not listed in this medication guide.
+Pentobarbital may also be used for purposes not listed in this medication guide.

 What are the possible side effects of pentobarbital (Nembutal Sodium)?